Zelenskyy and Starmer urge continuing support for Ukraine against Russia as Iran war steals focus

-“We can’t lose focus on what’s going on in Ukraine and the need for our support,” Starmer said alongside Zelenskyy for talks at 10 Downing St., which NATO Secretary-General Mark Rutte was also expected to attend.
+Zelenskyy urged Ukraine's allies not to forget about his country during a Middle East war that has also revived Russia’s ailing economy through increased oil revenue and could soon limit Kyiv’s access to vital Western air defense systems that are needed in the Middle East.

-“(Russian President Vladimir) Putin can’t be the one who benefits from the conflict in Iran, whether that’s oil prices or the dropping of sanctions,” Starmer said.
-“It is really important we keep our resolve in relation to supporting Ukraine, doing everything we can to weaken the hand of Putin."
+“The regimes in Russia and Iran are brothers in hatred and that is why they are brothers in weapons," Zelenskyy told lawmakers in Britain's Parliament.
+“And we want regimes built on hatred, to never, never win in anything."

-Zelenskyy said the talks would also assess energy security, after Russia hammered Ukraine's power grid over the winter, and the battlefield situation.
+Holding talks with Zelenskyy at 10 Downing Street, Starmer said “(Russian President Vladimir) Putin can’t be the one who benefits from the conflict in Iran, whether that’s oil prices or the dropping of sanctions."

 Zelenskyy and some other European leaders criticized Washington’s move to ease sanctions, saying it would provide a windfall for Moscow to keep up its attacks on Ukraine.